corupta/Automatic-Differentation-Calculator/README.md

 Don't know why but maybe using doubles instead of long doubles would fix it.
 (Maybe not, I'm tired and stressed out, so I'll just stop working on it)

+## My Solution

+I used function pointers and a tree structure that's similar to the given template.
+There are variables which are either inputs, constants, unary functions of another variables, or binary functions of another variables.

+Also, it was important to use dynamic programming (adding a simple flag to check if a value was previously computed) so that the program wouldn't run extremely slow.

+I solved the cycle check problem, by making a dfs and keeping a visited flag on visited nodes until they're finished (all of their children is traversed and finished), and I set a finished flag then.
+If a node has a child that is visited but not finished.
+That means, this child is also the parent of parent of ... the current node, so the graph is cyclic.

+I used long double to get high precision on my values.

+I also experimented using function pointers.
+So, instead of creating sin, cos, etc. classes I used function pointers, such as functions[SIN] gave me a function that calculates the sine of a given Variable.
+Similarly, derivations[SIN] gave me the derivation of that function.

 ## How to compile

 In a terminal, call commands: